neo4j/neo4j-graphrag-python/docs/source/user_guide_kg_builder.rst

 Lexical Graph
 -------------

-By default, the `LLMEntityRelationExtractor` adds some extra nodes and relationships to the extracted graph:

-- `Document` node: represent the processed document and have a `path` property.
-- `Chunk` nodes: represent the text chunks.
-They have a `text` property and, if computed, an `embedding` property.
-- `NEXT_CHUNK` relationships between one chunk node and the next one in the document.
-It can be used to enhance the context in a RAG application.
-- `FROM_CHUNK` relationship between any extracted entity and the chunk it has been identified into.
+By default, the `LLMEntityRelationExtractor` also creates the lexical graph, adding a `FROM_CHUNK` relationship between any extracted entity and the chunk it has been identified into.
-- `FROM_DOCUMENT` relationship between each chunk and the document it was built from.

 If this 'lexical graph' is not desired, set the `created_lexical_graph` to `False` in the extractor constructor: